Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Additional results and proofs for Section

-Then {{the following}} functions $f_1(\bX) = \trace(\bX\bA)$, $f_2(\bX) = \trace(\bX\bA\bX)$, $f_3(\bX) = -\log\det(\bX)$, $f_4(\bX) = \sum_{j=1}^k h(\lambda_j^\downarrow(\bX))$, $k \in [1,n]$, are geodesic convex under the GBW geometry for any choice of $\bM$. \end{proposition} \begin{proof} To prove geodesic convexity for $f_1, f_2$, we require a second-order characterization of geodesic convexity.
+\begin{proof}[Proof of Proposition \ref{prop_geodesic_convex}] To prove geodesic convexity for $f_1, f_2$, we require a second-order characterization of geodesic convexity.
 That is, a twice continuously differentiable function $f$ is geodesic convex if $\frac{d^2f(\gamma(t))}{dt^2} \geq 0$ for all $t \in [0,1]$.
 Now recall from Proposition \ref{proposition_geodesic} and the simplification in \eqref{geodesic_simplify_bw}, the geodesic for GBW shares the same form as BW except for the value of polar factor $\bU$.
 Nevertheless, the non-negativity of second-order derivatives does not depend on the choice of $\bU$ according to the proof of Proposition 1 in \cite{han2021riemannian}.
 Hence, we can follow the exact proof to show $f_1$ and $f_2$ are geodesic convex on the GBW geometry.

 For $f_3$, we have